 Cultural Sociology in India

-The study of culture has become central to the discipline of Sociology in the last half a century or so.
-This has been a relatively recent development because of the disciplinary hierarchy that has existed between Sociology and Social Anthropology.
+The study of culture has become central to the discipline of sociology in the last half a century or so, known as cultural sociology.
+This has been a relatively recent development because of the disciplinary hierarchy that has existed between sociology and social anthropology.
 It is mostly the social anthropologists who had been involved in studying culture in the West.

 Culture is one of the most complex and broad things to not only understand but also explain (Williams in Guins and Cruz 2005).
 It has multiple meanings and even ‘levels’ – high culture versus popular culture (Williams 1960).
 Culture is also produced both inter-subjectively and interactively and is public in character.
 It is a source of identity, social exchange and communication as well (Stevenson 2002).
 The word culture becomes even more complicated to comprehend in a diverse country like India.